-In the future, the number of retirees is expected to remain largely stable, whereas the growth of regular members is expected to increase and be higher than the historical annualized growth rate of 1 to 1.5 per cent, due to an increased number of applications.
+In the future, the number of retirees is expected to remain largely stable, whereas the growth of regular members is expected to increase and be higher than the historical annualized growth rate of

+1 to 1.5 per cent, due to an increased number of applications.

-As shown in Figure 6, the ratio of retirees to full members has shown a decreasing trend.
-This trend is expected to continue as the regular base of full fee paying members is expected to increase in the years ahead.
+As shown in Figure 6, the decreasing ratio of retirees to full members has reversed over the past two years.